mljs/distance/README.md

 Returns the [Kumar-Johnson distance](http://www.naun.org/main/NAUN/ijmmas/mmmas-49.pdf) between vectors p and q

+### avg(p, q)

+Returns the average of city block and Chebyshev distances between vectors p and q

 ## Contributing

 A new metric should normally be in its own file in the src/dist directory.
 There should be a corresponding test file in test/dist.